Learn more and get your questions answered in a no-cost kidney education class.

 When the ship docks, you can go sightseeing, horseback riding, hiking, and shopping.
 The cruise line may provide a list of offshore activities beforehand, along with times of when the ship leaves each port.

-A variety of food available is available almost anytime on cruise ships.
+A variety of food offered is available almost anytime on cruise ships.
 Consider bringing a list of what you can and cannot eat so that you keep your kidney diet in mind while cruising.
 Ask the servers onboard about different meal options, such as vegetarian dishes or what types of protein-enriched foods they offer.

 A cruise is a vacation that people on dialysis and their loved ones can take pleasure in together with the convenience of having dialysis available onboard.